ciflikli/css/content/challenges.md

 Point of reference: Dr Thomas Leeper (Facilitator, Government Department, LSE)
 Recommended workshop: Predictive Modeling with ```caret```

-## Project Organisation on GitHub
+## Assessing the Open Source System

 - Help us understand risks to the open source ecosystem

-- Using Big Data and Open source
+- Using big data and open source

-- In open source, we have maintainers, montributors and consumers (or users)
+- In open source, we have maintainers, contributors and consumers (or users)

 - Recently a new role has appeared: sustainer